SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 ## Configuration

-The following table lists the configurable parameters of the Sonarqube chart and their default values.
+The following table lists the configurable parameters of the SonarQube chart and their default values.

 ### Search Nodes Configuration